 Reporting Your Marriage to the Social Security Administration

-When you tie the knot, the Social Security Administration requires that you report the marriage by the 10th day after the end of the month in which you get married.
-If you don't report the marriage and your spouse's income and resources, the Social Security Administration might charge a penalty or suspend your SSI payments.
-The penalty can be as much as $100 and the suspension can be for up to 24 months, depending on whether you've failed to report changes in the past.
+After you get married, you are required by the Social Security Administration to report the marriage.
+You have until the 10th day after the end of the month in which you get married to report.
+If you don't report your new marriage and your spouse's income and resources, you might face some serious consequences from the Social Security Administration, including fines and possibly losing your SSI benefits for up to 24 months.

 - Social Security Administration: Understanding Supplemental Security Income SSI Eligibility Requirements 2019

 - NOLO: Income and Asset Limits for SSI Disability Eligibility

 - Social Security Administration: Supplemental Security Income (SSI)